"The Super Shift" radio ad is being launched today across the province by the Ontario Nurses' Association.

 value the invaluable skills and care provided by the province's nurses.

-of the value that Ontario nurses bring to the health care system.
+the value that Ontario nurses bring to the health care system.

 "Research shows the incredible value that nurses bring to the health